Rio Tinto Company Limited: Organization

 The company had its headquarters at number 3 Lombard Street in London, with a representative office at number 8, Calle de Ventura de la Vega in Madrid.
 Its administrative offices were located in the Huelva municipality of Minas de Riotinto.
 During the early 1930s, the Riotinto offices were located in the Casa de Dirección.
 Within the business organization, the managers, technicians and engineers of the RTC were of British origin, while the rest of the staff was composed of employees of native origin.

 In Spain, the company's structure was divided into "departments" that were in charge of different areas: personnel, management, subsidiaries, workshops, railroads, mineral exports, etc. For many years RTC's main facilities were located within the territory of the Riotinto-Nerva mining basin and in the city of Huelva, although starting in the 1920s, the company began to own mines in North America and Africa.
 Besides the mining sites, it also controlled industrial plants, auxiliary facilities, warehouses, offices, houses and guest houses, country estates, etc. Within Spanish territory, it owned a railway network with a total length of 360 kilometers, including the main track, branch lines and various secondary tracks.

 Presidents of the RTC

 Archival holdings

-Part of the documentary holdings of the former company are located in Spain, stored in the Archivo Histórico Minero of the Fundación Río Tinto.
+Part of the documentary holdings of the former company are located in Spain, stored in the Archivo Histórico Minero of the Río Tinto Foundation.
 They are grouped in the subgroup "Minas de Riotinto" and the classification table corresponds to the different departments of the company that produced the documentation: Personnel, Accounting, Management, Labor, Railroad, Medical Department, Topography, etc. Apart from the material preserved in Spanish territory, another part of the archives of the historical company is in the custody of the Rio Tinto plc in London.